Updated: Aug 22, 2021

-When we appraise this simple method of assessing corruption risk, both public sector and private sector need to assess its implementation as part of a supplier on boarding process.
+When we appraise this simple method of assessing corruption risk, both the public sector and private sector need to assess its implementation as part of a supplier onboarding process.

 If we are taking steps to check for conflicts of interest, a vendor’s ability to adequately complete the contract including verifying previous performance, that they are a low financial risk, that they are compliant with organisation policies such as health and safety or action towards the sustainable development goals including modern day slavery and child labour, why wouldn’t we make the same assessment for their proactive stance on anti-fraud and anti-corruption.

 If a vendor can’t adequately evidence that they can protect public or private sector revenues particularly in high value projects, why would we wish to approve them as a supplier.
 It shouldn't just be the responsibility of the relevant public or private sector organisation to mitigate fraud and corruption risk.
 Should a vendor be able to:

 demonstrate action by their leadership in setting and leading anti-corruption and governance activities